Flooristics, LLC

 Share Button

-When installing hardwood flooring, it’s important to know all the terminology that is applied to this specialized process.
+When installing hardwood flooring, you need to know all the terminology used in this specialized process.
 Some of the more unusual terms to know are screeds and sleepers.
-As installers, inspectors and customers start to speak the same language when it comes to wood flooring, there will be fewer communication errors and a better understanding of the process.
+As installers, inspectors, and customers start to speak the same language when it comes to wood flooring, there will be fewer communication errors and a better understanding of the process.

-Screeds and sleepers range in length from 18 inches to 48 inches and should be dried well, usually in a kiln.
-They are set on the subfloor on the flat face and set at right angles to how the finished floor will be set.
-The joints for screeds or sleepers must be staggered and there should be some space between the edges.
-Around the ends of the room, there should be screeds set continuously.
-Most of the time, a moisture barrier is placed between the sleepers and the finished flooring material.
+Screeds and sleepers range in length from 18 inches to 48 inches.
+Installers should dry them well, usually in a kiln.
+Installers set them on the subfloor on the flat face.
+They place them at right angles to the direction of the finished floor.
+Installers must stagger the joints for screeds or sleepers.
+They should also leave space between the edges.
+Around the ends of the room, installers should set screeds continuously.
+Most of the time, installers place a moisture barrier between the sleepers and the finished flooring material.

-With screeds and sleepers, flooring installers have the best way to attach the tongue-and-groove strip flooring to the sub floor and protect it from moisture.
-The result is a long-lasting flooring surface that can withstand all kinds of use and abuse from either above or below.
-Whether its wear and tear or moisture, the proper use of screeds and sleepers are going to be the best way for installers to deliver fine hardwood flooring to their clients.
+With screeds and sleepers, flooring installers have the best way to attach the tongue-and-groove strip flooring to the subfloor and protect it from moisture.
+The result is a long-lasting flooring surface.
+It can withstand heavy use and abuse from above or below.
+It also holds up against wear and tear and moisture.
+Installers can use screeds and sleepers properly to achieve this performance.
+This approach helps them deliver high-quality hardwood flooring to their clients.

 Filed Under: Floor Safety, Hardwood and Laminate Tagged With: flooring installation, hardwood floor installation, hardwood floors, screeds, screeds in flooring, sleepers, sleepers in flooring